View our posts

 How is it delivered?

 Leadership Development Time is delivered by tutors who know the students best.
-An LDT lesson follows the HSAEL lesson structure and students are set fortnightly core knowledge homework, which is then checked at the start of each lesson.
+An LDT (Leadership Development Time) lesson follows the HSAEL lesson structure and students are set fortnightly core knowledge homework, which is then checked at the start of each lesson.
 Students will receive a booklet at the start of each lesson to guide them through, which is then stored in the student’s leadership portfolio.

 At typical LDT lesson will follow the below structure: